 - Second, combining honey with lemon and organic apple cider vinegar will alleviate allergic rhinitis thanks to their antibiotic and antihistamine properties.

-- You’ll feel relaxed, breathe better and the swelling of your nasal mucous will be reduced.
+- As a result, you’ll feel relaxed, breathe better and it will reduce the swelling of your nasal mucus.

 Here’s how to prepare it: